VascoArreaza/AILab/README.md

 ## Acknowledgments

 Built for practical AI security education, hands-on learning, and real-world discussion around LLM risk, secure design, and threat modeling.

+Created by Gustavo Nieves Arreazza in march of 2026